tellor-io/Tellorflex-kadena/README.md

 Follow instructions in the pact repository of the Kadena org github to install the pact interpeter [Here](https://github.com/kadena-io/pact#installing-pact).
 Although the atom code editor is no longer maintained, it has great tools for writing code in Pact [check here for instructions](https://github.com/kadena-io/pact#atom).
 Checkout the [devnet-playground](./devnet-playground) folder for a full installation and contract interaction using nix package manager on linux that includes a pact install among other packages.
 Step by step instructions are provided for an easy install on ubuntu 22.04.

 ## Tests
-After cloning repo and installing the pact interpeter you can run tests in this folder [tests](./tests).
+After cloning repo and installing the pact interpeter you can run tests in [tests](./tests) folder.
 ```cli
 # Example running a file in the interpeter
 # enter the pact interpeter